iamharfan/my-portfolio/README.md

 1. Simply double-click `index.html` to open it in your browser.
 2. Verify that the Matrix rain animation works and the tabs switch correctly.

+## Resume
+**Important**: You need to add your resume file to this folder.
+1. Save your resume as a PDF.
+2. Name it `resume.pdf`.
+3. Place it in the same folder as `index.html`.
+4. The "DOWNLOAD_CV()" button will then work automatically.

 ## How to Deploy (Free)

 ### Option 1: GitHub Pages (Recommended)